 We seek to do business with a wide, diverse range of responsible suppliers for a variety of goods and services.
 We encourage the participation of small businesses and minority- and women-owned businesses to compete for procurement contracts.

-For decades, the St. Louis Fed has been actively involved in developing and delivering economic education and financial literacy programs to schools and educators throughout the Eighth District and nationwide.
-Because financial literacy empowers consumers to make choices that will contribute to their well-being, we make a positive impact on inner-city, girls' and majority-minority schools.
+For decades, the St. Louis Fed has been actively involved in developing and delivering economic and financial education programs to schools and educators throughout the Eighth District and nationwide.
+Because financial knowledge empowers consumers to make choices that will contribute to their well-being, we make a positive impact on inner-city, girls' and majority-minority schools.